DaveBackus/Data_Bootcamp_Book/py-fun2.md

 **Exercise.** Take the list `fruit` and create a new list with the first letter capitalized.  *Hint:* What method would you use to capitalize a string?

 **Exercise.** Take the list of growth rates `g = [0.02, 0.07, 0.07]`.
-Write a list comprehension that multiplies each element by 100 to make it a percentage.
+Write a list comprehension that multiplies each element by 100 to turn it into a percentage.

 ## Defining our own functions

 It's easy to create our own functions -- experienced programmers do it all the time.
-A common view is that you should never copy lines of your code.
-If you're copying, you're repeating yourself.
-What you should do instead is **write a function once and use it twice**.
+A common view is that we should never copy lines of code.
+If we're copying, we're repeating ourselves.
+What we should do instead is **write a function once and use it twice**.
 More than that, breaking a long program into a small number of functions makes the code easier for others to read, which is always a good thing.
 As we become more comfortable with Python we'll use functions more and more.

-The simplest functions have two components:  a **name** (what we call it) and a list of **input arguments**.
+**Defining functions.** The simplest functions have two components:  a **name** (what we call it) and a list of **input arguments**.
 Here's an example:

 ```python
 def hello(firstname):               # define the function
     print('Hello,', firstname)

 hello('Chase')                      # use the function
 ```

 Let's go through this line by line:

 * The initial `def` statement defines the function, names it `hello`, identifies the input as `firstname`, and ends with a colon (:).